lafala-ufba/lafala-ufba.github.io/_pages/cebic.md

 </div>

-If you are interested in joining us please go to the [recruitment](recruitment) page.
+If you are interested in joining us please go to the recruitment page (link at the bottom).